 Loft apartments in New York City occupy a distinct place within the residential landscape.
 Originally constructed as industrial and commercial buildings, these spaces are defined by expansive floor plates, exposed structure, cast iron columns, oversized windows, and exceptional ceiling heights.
 Renovating a loft is not simply an interior upgrade; it is an architectural exercise in recalibrating proportion, circulation, light, and material expression within a historic structural framework.

-Luxury loft renovations require technical command of historic building systems, coordination within landmarked and cast-iron districts, and strategic planning within complex co-op and condominium environments.
+Renovating a historic loft requires technical command of the existing architectural character, building systems, strategic planning within complex co-op and condominium environments, and thoughtful design.
 A successful renovation integrates the owner’s lifestyle, functional needs, and aesthetic preferences while carefully balancing the inherent constraints and opportunities of loft architecture.

 I am Jorge Fontan, Architect and owner of Fontan Architecture, a New York City–based firm specializing in high-end residential renovations.
 Our practice focuses on the architectural transformation of historic lofts throughout Manhattan, including SoHo, Tribeca, Chelsea, and the Madison Square area.
 We approach each project with a commitment to spatial clarity, material integrity, and thoughtful restraint, guiding clients through the full process from feasibility and planning through construction and completion.